jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 <img src="images/1.%20Commands%20Main%20Concepts.009.png" width="140" />

-When used, it may be pointed to by a *dashed line:*
+Where a definition used, it is pointed out by a *dashed line:*

 <img src="images/1.%20Commands%20Main%20Concepts.010.png" width="210" />